prdktntwcklr/esp32-webapp/README.md

 # ESP32 Web App

 This is a simple web application to display information about ESP32 binaries.
-Users can upload a binary file and receive information such as the project name, compile time, and ESP-IDF version directly from within their browser.
+Users can upload a binary file and receive information such as the project name, compile time, and ESP-IDF version directly from within their web browser.

 ## Using Docker to build the example application for ESP32